dandgerson/resume/README.md

 ## Dmitry G. Anderson

 Hello I'm Dmitry G. Anderson Software Developer and JavaScript Enthusiast.
+I very in love in JS programming and building graphical web interfaces.
+Since December 2016 I dropped all of my others and began training hard my hard skills in Frontend Development and JavaScript like a weightlifter on steroids with the barbell before starts.
+I want growing as much faster as i can and if you can load me cool js frontend stuff - I'm ready for action!

-If you prefer you can get to know me more closely by reading [my story](./my_story.md)
+*If you prefer to know more about me, just reading [my love story](./my_story.md).*

 ## Skills